siximapala/SMTPer/README.md

 # SMTPer
 # SMTP Image Sender Script

 A tool for sending images via email using raw SMTP sockets.
-The script allows users to configure various sending options and workflows:
+The script allows users to configure various sending options and workflows.

 ## Features